JakubFranek/Kapytal/docs/import_transactions.md

 ## 1. Prepare a Cash Account

 Before importing, make sure there is at least one [Cash Account](./glossary.md#cash-account-icon) created in your [data file](./glossary.md#data-file).
 All imported transactions will be added into the selected account.
+The [Currency](./glossary.md#currency-icon) of the amounts inside the CSV is assumed to match the Currency of the Cash Account.

 ## 2. Prepare Your CSV File